 • Product development timelines

-Focus on the 3-5 factors that drive most of your business results.
+Focus on the three to five factors that drive most of your business results.
 Too many variables make the analysis unwieldy.

-Create 3-4 distinct scenarios based on different combinations of your key factors.
+Create three or four distinct scenarios based on different combinations of your key factors.
 A common approach includes:

 • Base Case: Your current forecast or most likely outcome